-OPTIONS GRANTED IN LAST FISCAL YEAR PURSUANT TO THE CORPORATION'S 1995 LONG-TERM INCENTIVE PLAN ten after the third anniversary.
+(1) Options were granted with an exercise price of 100% of the market price on the date of grant.
+The options are usually exercisable to the extent of one third of the total number of shares covered beginning on the first anniversary of the grant, two thirds from the second anniversary and in full after the third anniversary.
 The options awarded to Messrs.
 Nachman, Yohrling and Napoleon on November 20, 2001 vest in their entirety on November 20, 2004 only upon the achievement of certain financial goals by their respective business units.
-The options are not transferable other n upon the death of the optionee, in which case they are transferable pursuant to a designation of the optionee, or by will or by the laws of descent and distribution.
+The options are not transferable other than upon the death of the optionee, in which case they are transferable pursuant to a designation of the optionee, or by will or by the laws of descent and distribution.
 If the optionee terminates his or her employment the option expires upon such event; however, if employment is terminated by early retirement under a retirement plan of the Corporation, the option may be exercised within three months following the date of retirement.
-If retirement occurs at age sixty-five or thereafter, the option may be exercised within three years of the date of retirement but no later than years following the option grant date.
+If retirement occurs at age sixty-five or thereafter, the option may be exercised within three years of the date of retirement but no later than ten years following the option grant date.